 Quality gelatin has many of the same healthy properties as bone broth.
 It can be used as a sprinkle, in baking, and to make gelatin gummy dog treats.
 I still make bone broth for our dogs on a regular basis, but I just freeze it in a tray and then store the cubes for ready use.
 It’s great on its own, or as an ingredient in gummies and many other recipes.
 Bone broth contains collagen/gelatin, but (when homemade) it’s a less processed whole food, with all sorts of other nutrients.
 Plus, it has a great scent and taste that drives our dogs wild.
 Cue the drool!

 Choosing the Right Gelatin for Making Gummy Treats

 Shopping for a Quality Gelatin

-Because gelatin is essential a by product protein, made with bones, skin, hides, etc, I’m happy to pay a bit more and be more confident in the quality.
-Trying to decide on the quality of gelatin is similar to looking at other animal products.
-Considerations may include
+Because gelatin is essential a by-product protein, made with bones, skin, hides, etc, I’m happy to pay a bit more and be more confident in the quality.
+Trying to decide on the quality of gelatin is similar to assessing other animal products.
+Considerations may include:

 - Any special product standards or certifications.